 The Solar River Project Stage 1 is a Crown Development Approved Project.
 The project includes a broad-acre solar photo-voltaic PV array with single axis tracking and Large Battery.
-The development includes a 200 megawatt MW PV array and 120 MWh Mega Watt Hour Battery generating enough power for 96,000 homes.
+The development includes a 200 megawatt MW PV array and 100 MW Mega Watt Battery generating enough power for 96,000 homes.
 The array is 3200 x 1800 metres with a transmission line connection to the national grid near Robertstown South Australia.
-Construction is on schedule to commence in January 2019.
+Construction is on schedule to commence in 2019.

-Solar River Project Stage 2 an additional 200MW with 150MWh Battery will commence construction in Q4 2019.
+Solar River Project Stage 2 an additional 200MW with large Battery will commence construction in Q3 2021.

 Our goal to construct a world class solar facility producing affordable electricity for South Australian’s.
 The project will integrate broad-acre PV, heritage, environment, native flora, fauna and pastoral farming practices.

 Cheap Electricity Jobs Clean Air

 - The Heritage Agreement Signed January 2018